MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/kernel/adding-services.md

 ### Chat completion deployments

 # [C#](#tab/Csharp)
-To add an Azure OpenAI chat completion service to your Semantic Kernel project, you will need to use the [WithAzureChatCompletionService](/dotnet/api/microsoft.semantickernel.openaikernelbuilderextensions.withazurechatcompletionservice) method.
+To add an Azure OpenAI chat completion service to your Semantic Kernel project, you will need to use the AddAzureChatCompletionService method.

 :::code language="csharp" source="~/../semantic-kernel-samples/dotnet/samples/DocumentationExamples/AIServices.cs" id="TypicalKernelCreation":::